 Both College Board and ACT will ask if you have received accommodation approval at this stage; enter the information they’ve sent you in the approval notice.
 See our post on the steps for requesting accommodations for more information.

-Students who receive fee waivers from College Board can sign up for two SAT tests with or without essay (including QAS) and six SAT Subject tests for free.
+Students who receive fee waivers from College Board can sign up for two SAT tests with or without essay (including QAS) for free.
 They can also send those scores to an unlimited number of schools.
 Students who receive fee waivers from ACT can also take two exams and send scores to 4 schools as part of registration and to as many as 20 additional schools later.
 Fee waivers cover basic registration costs and include the writing test, but they do not cover late or change fees.

 Follow the instructions to upload a photo, pay fees, and print your admission ticket.
 You can also wait to log in and print the week of the test, but make sure you don’t lose your password!
 You won’t be able to take a test without your admission ticket.